Supporting the work of individual scholars

 Each year twelve Fellows are selected competitively: six are in residence during the fall semester and six during the spring semester.
 The Obermann Center provides an office, a stipend ($1,000), and staff support.
 During the residency period, Fellows meet every two weeks to share their work-in-progress with one another.
 Fellows from both the spring and fall semesters are warmly invited to attend events and gatherings hosted by the Obermann Center throughout the year.

-Applications for Fall fellows are due the second Tuesday of May each year.
+Applications for Fall fellows are due the first or second Tuesday of May each year.
 Applications for Spring fellows are due the second Tuesday of September each year.

 University of Iowa Applicants